RSE-Sheffield/old_team_site_nikola/site/posts/willfurnass_intro.rst

    :align: right
    :alt: Will Furnass

-The Research Software Engineering team at the University of Sheffield has gained **a new member**!
+The Research Software Engineering team at the University of Sheffield has gained a new member!
 I joined at the start of the month and will primarily be working on OpenDreamKit_ which is a `Horizon 2020`_
-European `Research Infrastructure`_ project with the aim of **furthering the open-source computational mathematics ecosystem**.
+European `Research Infrastructure`_ project with the aim of furthering the open-source computational mathematics ecosystem.

 My contribution to this project is to extend work previously started at the University of Sheffield to allow researchers to more easily run interactive workflows on `High-Performance Computing`_ clusters,